 Filing a Workers’ Compensation Claim

 Employees who suffer workplace burn injuries are entitled to receive benefits under the Workers’ Compensation Act.
-As these benefits are not automatically provided, workers must file a timely an Application to Adjust Claim to initiate a review of the burn accident to determine if benefits are payable.
+As these benefits are not automatically provided, workers must file a timely application to file the claim to initiate a review of the burn accident to determine if benefits are payable.
 Available benefits include ⅔ of wages while disabled, medical expenses paid, and a lump sum for the permanency resulting from a personal injury.

 In Illinois, unless an injury was self-inflicted, occurring during the commission of a crime, while off the clock, or while in violation of company policy, most persons injured at work should receive benefits.

 Employers are required to carry insurance for employer injuries.
 Employer workers' compensation insurance is mandatory.
 Furthermore, all employers are required to post eligibility information in an area viewable by all workers, like break rooms or outside main office areas.
 Employers are also responsible for reporting injuries that force an employee to miss three or more consecutive days of work to the Illinois Workers' Compensation Commission (IWCC).